kobi87/Prediction_Boston_Housing_Prices/README.md

 ```bash
 pip install -r requirements.txt
 ```
-## Run the Web App in local machine
+## Run the Web App on the local machine
 Run this command in your terminal
 ```bash
 streamlit run Streamlit-Boston-app.py